pikepdf/pikepdf/docs/tutorial.rst

     },
     "/Type": "/Page"
   })>

+This is a PDF Dictionary of type ``/Page``.
+The dictionary follows most of the mapping (Python ``dict``) protocol.
+Dictionary keys may be looked up using keys (``page1['/MediaBox']``) or attributes (``page1.MediaBox``).
+Consult the PDF reference manual to determine which attributes are optional or required.

+Attribute notation is convenient, but not robust if elements are missing.
+For elements that are not always present, you can use ``.get()``, behaves like ``dict.get()`` in core Python.

+In general a PDF dictionary's keys must be strings beginning with "/" followed by a capital letter.
+When you access an attribute with a name beginning with a capital letter, pikepdf will check the dictionary for that key.
+For the rare PDF keys that don't follow this convention, you must use standard dictionary notation.

-The angle brackets indicate that this complex object cannot be expressed in a Python expression because it refers indirect objects (possibly including itself).
-When angle brackets are omitted from the ``repr()`` of a pikepdf object, then the object can be replicated with a Python expression.
+The angle brackets in the output indicate that this object cannot be constructed with a Python expression because it contains indirect objects (possibly including a self-reference).
+When angle brackets are omitted from the ``repr()`` of a pikepdf object, then the object can be replicated with a Python expression, that is ``eval(repr(x)) == x``.

+In Jupyter and IPython, pikepdf will instead attempt to rasterize a preview of the PDF page, if the "mupdf-tools" package is installed.
+Use ``repr(page)`` to see the contents.

-For example, this page's MediaBox is a simple object.
+For example, this page's MediaBox is a direct object.

 .. code-block:: python